 - Safety monitoring continues well beyond the EUA administration.

 - CDC’s V-SAFE: A new active surveillance smartphone-based after-vaccination health checker for people who receive COVID-19 vaccines.
-V-SAFE will use text messaging and web surveys from CDC to check in with vaccine recipients for health problems following COVID-19 vaccination.
+V-safe will use text messaging and web surveys from CDC to check in with vaccine recipients for health problems following COVID-19 vaccination.
 Information on pregnancy status at the time of vaccination and at subsequent follow up time points will also be collected.
 The system will provide telephone follow up to anyone who reports medically significant (important) adverse events or exposure to COVID-19 vaccines during pregnancy or periconception period.
+As of January 20, 2021, there have been over 15,000 pregnancies reported in CDC’s v-safe after-vaccination health checker.

 - Vaccine Adverse Event Reporting System (VAERS): A national early warning system to detect possible safety problems in U.S.-licensed vaccines.
 VAERS is co-managed by the CDC and the FDA.
 Healthcare professionals are encouraged to report any clinically significant adverse events following vaccination to VAERS, even if they are not sure if vaccination caused the event.
 In addition, we are anticipating that the following adverse events will be required to be reported to VAERS for COVID-19 vaccines administered under an Emergency Use Authorization (EUA):